wp-plugins/social-sharing-stats/readme.txt

 == Description ==

-This plugin will display the the social sharing counts of your blog posts in the WordPress Admin dashboard.
-It adds a new column to your "Edit Posts" screen where these numbers are displayed.
+This WordPress plugin will display the the social sharing counts of your blog posts in the WordPress Admin dashboard.
+It adds a new column to your "Edit Posts" screen where the counts are displayed.

-The statistics are pulled live from Twitter, Facebook, Google Plus and other social networks.
+The sharing statistics are pulled from Twitter, Facebook, Google Plus and other social networks.
 You can also tweet, like or +1 your blog posts from the WordPress admin dashboard itself.

+The plugin uses JavaScript to display the social sharing counts and does not store any data in your WordPress database or blog posts.

+= Hiding the Social Sharing Column =
 If you would like to hide the Social Sharing Stats column in WordPress, either choose Screen Options and uncheck the Social column or you can deactivate the plugin itself.

-The plugin uses JavaScript to display the social sharing counts and does not store any data in your WordPress database or blog posts.
+This plugin is written by [Amit Agarwal](http://twitter.com/labnol) of [Digital Inspiration](http://www.labnol.org/).
+An online version of this plugin for non-WordPress blogs is available at [CtrlQ](http://ctrlq.org/analytics/).

 == Screenshots ==